First day of issue: Cachet

 As the collecting of first day covers became more popular they began to appear on prepared envelopes, often with an illustration (commonly referred to by collectors as a cachet) that corresponded with the theme of the stamp.
-Several printing companies began producing such envelopes and often hired free lance illustrators to design their cachets such as Charles R. Chickering who in his earlier years designed postage stamps for the U.S. Post Office.
+Several printing companies began producing such envelopes and often hired freelance illustrators to design their cachets such as Charles R. Chickering who in his earlier years designed postage stamps for the U.S. Post Office.
 Cachets, which should not be confused with postmarks, are basically rubber stamps.
 Postmarks can only be applied by official Post Offices whereas anyone can design a cachet and put it on their cover.
 A cachet makes a cover unique and helps tell the story of the cover.
 It can say whether the cover was carried (for example, covers were carried on the very last flight of the Concorde), who the signer was or information about the postmark.
 Royal Mail no longer counts pre-decimal stamps as valid and won’t postmark them, a cachet can therefore be used to cancel a pre-decimal stamp on a cover.
 It provides a link between that stamp and the envelope.
 They can also be used to cancel Cinderella stamps.